You are using an outdated browser. Certain functionality of this site is disabled or non-functional with your current browser.

 Official Rules and Petitions

-Below you will find an abbreviated copy of the official rules for the Spring 2017 Carnegie Mellon Election.For a complete list of rules, visit the downloads section of this page or contact the elections board.
+Below you will find an abbreviated copy of the official rules for the Spring 2018 General Election.For a complete list of rules, visit the downloads section of this page or contact the elections board.

 - You will be notified via e-mail regarding the status of your petition within 2 business days of completion.

-- There will be a mandatory information session (March 9 @ 7:00pm in N/A) for all candidates running for Student Government Executive Office.
+- There will be a mandatory information session (March 7 @ 7:30pm in To be announced) for all candidates running for Student Government Executive Office.

 Candidate Eligibility Requirements